PiotrTyrna2108/Reconnity_2.0/scanners/scanner-nuclei/README.md

 - `follow_redirects`: Follow HTTP redirects during scanning (default: true)
 - `max_host_error`: Maximum number of errors allowed for a host before skipping (default: 30)

-## API Endpoints
+## Results Reporting

-The scanner reports results to the following endpoints in the core service:
+The scanner reports results back to the core service using Redis messaging:
-- `POST /api/v1/scan/{scan_id}/complete`: Report successful scan completion
+- Results are sent via Redis ARQ job `process_scan_result` to the `core` queue
-- `POST /api/v1/scan/{scan_id}/fail`: Report scan failure
+- Both success and failure results use the same message queue but with different status parameters

 ## Troubleshooting